Skip to main content

 • humor

-The humor in "Warhammer 40,000: Darktide" is a mix of dark, absurd, and situational comedy, often highlighted by character banter and voice lines that provide comic relief amidst the chaos of combat.
-Players appreciate the hilarious interactions between characters, particularly the Ogryns, whose antics and dialogue often lead to laugh-out-loud moments.
-However, some find the humor can become repetitive or overshadowed by the game's darker themes, leading to mixed feelings about its overall comedic impact.
+The humor in "Warhammer 40,000: Darktide" is a mix of dark, absurd, and situational comedy, often highlighted by character banter and voice lines that can catch players off guard with their wit.
+Players appreciate the comedic interactions, especially among the Ogryn characters, whose antics and dialogue provide a lighthearted contrast to the game's grim setting.
+However, some find the humor can become repetitive or clash with the game's darker themes, leading to mixed feelings about its overall effectiveness.

 • “Characters will frequently call each other out for straying too far, hogging ammo and healing items unnecessarily and so forth with a variety of both serious and hilarious voice lines.”

-• “The banter between the characters is hilarious and immersive.”
+• “The banter between the characters is hilarious.”

 • “All the other dialogue is filler and not funny; it doesn't have to be humorous, just something creative, saying a lot of things without saying anything.”